 The Problem: Out of Sight, Out of Mind!

-Adaptive Resource Optimizer: Improve Compute Farm Efficiency
+Adaptive Resource Optimizer: Improve HPC Efficiency

 Synopsys has designed a closed-loop system that constantly assesses jobs as they are submitted and determines the correct resource needs based on past performance and automatically modifies job parameters to reflect these needs.
-Adaptive Resource Optimizer (ARO) predicts the required compute resources, modifies the target system if necessary, and sends the job to the scheduler.
+Adaptive Resource Optimizer (ARO) predicts the required compute resources, modifies the target HPC environment if necessary, and sends the job to the scheduler.

 How ARO Works

 The ARO algorithm monitors usage patterns of all jobs and computes a more accurate value to be used for resource reservation of future submissions without the need for job scheduler reconfiguration.
 ARO can be configured to measure memory utilization or runtime or both.
-When the same job is submitted, ARO will dynamically modify the resource reservation before it is submitted to the compute farm.
+When the same job is submitted, ARO will dynamically modify the resource reservation before it is submitted to the HPC environment.
 ARO can also be configured to dynamically submit jobs to specific queues based on the computed memory and/or runtime values.

 Table 1 illustrates how ARO optimizes memory usage.
 In this example, the job is run seven times.
 Each time the job is run, a new Job ID is created.
 ARO keeps track of the actual memory utilized for each run for the same job, shown in the Used memory column in the table.
 The values in Requested memory are the amount of memory requested by the designer when the job was submitted, and Optimized memory is the value that ARO determined as the optimal amount for the job.
 A value of -1 in the Optimized memory column indicates that optimization will be skipped for the job.
 For the first five runs, ARO is in “learn” mode (the number of runs in ‘learn’ mode is programmable).
 Starting at Run 6, ARO dynamically adjusts the requested memory to ensure that the job is assigned to a queue that includes machines with more memory for faster runtime.

-Table 1: ARO dynamically increases memory requirements based on past history.
+Table 1: ARO dynamically increases memory requirements based on past history

 Conversely, overestimating memory requirements results in underutilization of CPU resources.
 Some CPU cores in a multicore system may not be well utilized due to the lack of reservable memory.
-By dynamically adjusting the reserved memory, ARO improves farm/queue utilization and job turnaround time—the time it takes from job submission to getting results.
+By dynamically adjusting the reserved memory, ARO improves cluster/queue utilization and job turnaround time—the time it takes from job submission to getting results.

 Table 2 shows a report of a job that requires significantly less memory than the requested amount.
 As with example above, ARO is in “learn” mode for Runs 1 through 5.
 Starting Run 6, ARO dynamically adjusts the requested memory, lowering the request to ensure that the job is assigned to a machine queue with a smaller memory footprint and freeing up memory to be used by other cores.

-Table 2: ARO dynamically lowers memory requirements based on past history.
+Table 2: ARO dynamically lowers memory requirements based on past history

 Figure 3: Trend report showing pending time and turnaround time of a job for various runs